|Image description: White Mailbox with two letters inside|

 But what I can tell you is that white people in the US have a racist and colonialist legacy that complicates how it would be perceived by many if a non-black person used an expression like this.
 AAVE is often appropriated by people who are not Black to make them sound tough or "edgy" or trendy or even faux trendy funny like when a nerd "misuses it" to appear extra ridiculous, while at the same time it is considered by those higher in the social hierarchy to be "bad English," filled with "errors," or indicative of a lack of education.
 It mirrors many other aspects of Black culture that are repudiated by we white folk, but then become "cool" when done by people who aren't Black, particularly by white people.

 It's a slap in the face.
 It's racist.
+(Or at least classist.)
 It's bullshit.
 And it casts folks who speak this dialect as automatically foolish by virtue of not understanding the irony of a double negative.
 And all that history and oppression and racism still exists when white people want to turn around use this expression as an "edgy" way to say they're too smart to fall for something.

 Your second question will require no less finesse.

 First of all, I know you wouldn't really know this as a second language speaker, but the word "dumb" is probably not the word you want to use.
 It's kind of falling out of usage these days because it's sort of unkind.
 I know I'm fighting an uphill battle (even with liberals) to retire terms like "idiot" or "moron" but there are certain slurs that have to do with people's abilities that have finally been recognized as hurtful.
 Most of us don't use the R-word or add "tard" to the end of words anymore.
 "Dumb" is kind of edging into that second group.